 A statute of limitations states how much time you, or the state, has to file charges or take legal action.
 For example, in the state of Washington, a criminal case like murder, has no statute of limitations so legal action can occur decades after it happens.
 When it comes to a civil case like personal injury, however, time is limited, so consulting a personal injury attorney as soon as a claim arises is a very good idea.

-Why is there a statute of limitations on certain civil cases?
+Why is there a statute of limitations on civil cases?

 Here’s a partial list of causes for a claim and the statute of limitations in Washington.
-To see the full list of the statute of limitations for Washington, click here.
+See the full list of the statute of limitations for Washington state.

 |Claim||Statute of Limitations|